apiture/openapi-down-convert/README.md

-  --authorizationUrl <authorizationUrl>  The authorizationUrl for openIdConnect -> oauth2 transformation --tokenUrl <tokenUrl>                  The tokenUrl for openIdConnect -> oauth2 transformation -d, --delete-examples-with-id          If set, delete any JSON Schema examples that have an `id` property -s, --scopes <scopes>                  If set, this JSON/YAML file describes the OpenID scopes -v, --verbose                          Verbose output -V, --version                          output the version number -h, --help                             display help for command
+  --authorizationUrl <authorizationUrl>  The authorizationUrl for openIdConnect -> oauth2 transformation --tokenUrl <tokenUrl>                  The tokenUrl for openIdConnect -> oauth2 transformation -d, --delete-examples-with-id          If set, delete any JSON Schema examples that have an `id` property --oidc-to-oath2 <scopes>               Convert openIdConnect security to oath2.
+  -s, --scopes <scopes>                  If set, this JSON/YAML file describes the OpenID scopes.
+                                         This is an alias for --oidc-to-oath2 -v, --verbose                          Verbose output -V, --version                          output the version number -h, --help                             display help for command